sheeshKAAN/OOOPS-Mod/README.md

 2- Please refrain from spreading the client's GitHub link, and instead distribute the Discord link.

 # Notes:
-- **890525.json:** The AWP gun that comes with the v1.2.21 update is not included in the 890525.json file prepared by Just joe.
-Therefore, AWP does not work in the game, **does not harm assets outside of the AWP**, and does not make any difference in the game. _If you prefer not to use awp you can use the file._ We are working to update it, but you can use it now.
 - **How to install?:**
 + download zip file
  extract the zip file